 Our workflow allowed us to display the spatial distribution of ecoregion-level community measures (here, expected species richness) and network measures (expected number of links; Fig. 2).
-We highlight that the community and network-level measures presented here are not actual predictions of the measure itself (e.g., we do not present a prediction of actual species richness at each location).
-Instead, they are the reflection of these metrics from the localized predictions of the communities and networks obtained from the downscaling of the metaweb, then summarized for the ecoregions (using the median value).
+We highlight that the measures presented here are first computed over the predicted communities and networks obtained when downscaling the metaweb, then summarized across the ecoregions (taking the median within each ecoregion).
+They are not a direct prediction of the measure itself (e.g., we do not present a prediction of actual species richness at each location).
 Expected ecoregion richness (Fig. 2A) and expected number of links (Fig. 2B) displayed similar distributions with a latitudinal gradient and higher values in the south.
-However, within-ecoregion variability was distributed differently, as some ecoregions along the coast displayed higher interquantile ranges, while ecoregions around the southern border displayed narrower ones (Fig. 2C-D).
-All results shown are based on the first sampling strategy (option 1) mentioned in the Building site-level instances of the metaweb section, where we used the mean value of the species distributions as the species occurrence probabilities (results for other sampling strategies are shown in Supplementary Material, Fig. S1).
-Site-level results (before summarizing by ecoregion) are also provided in Supplementary Material (Figs. S2-S5).
+Withinecoregion variability was distributed slightly differently with a less constant latitudinal gradient, notably lower interquantile ranges near the southern border (for example, near Vancouver Island and the Rockies on the West Coast, and near the Ontario Peninsula, the Saint-Lawrence Valley, and Central New-Brunswick in the East; Fig. 2C-D).
+Bivariate comparison of the distributions of species richness and expected number of links and of their respective within-ecoregion variability further shows some areas of mismatches, indicating that richness and links do not co-vary completely although they may show similar distributions for median values (see Supplementary Material, Fig. S1).
+All results shown are based on the first sampling strategy (option 1) mentioned in the Building site-level instances of the metaweb section, where we used the mean value of the species distributions as the species occurrence probabilities (results for other sampling strategies are shown in Supplementary Material, Fig. S2).
+Site-level results (before summarizing by ecoregion) are also provided in Supplementary Material (Figs. S3-S6).